-Christopher D. Hodgson, 60, is a member of our Board and our Lead Director.
-Mr. Hodgson is a member of each of our Audit Committee and Governance, Compensation and Nominating Committee.
-Mr. Hodgson is the President of the Ontario Mining Association, and a board member of Helios Fairfax Partners Corporation, Recipe Unlimited Corporation and Hemlo Explorers Inc. He previously served as lead director for The Brick Ltd. As a member of provincial parliament, he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
+Christopher D. Hodgson, 61, is a member of our Board and our Lead Director.
+Mr. Hodgson is the Chair of our Audit Committee and our Governance, Compensation and Nominating Committee.
+Mr. Hodgson is the President of the Ontario Mining Association, the lead director of Helios Fairfax Partners Corporation, and a director of Hemlo Explorers Inc. and GreenFirst Forest Prodeuts Inc. He previously served as lead director for The Brick Ltd. As a member of provincial parliament, he served as Minister of Natural Resources, Minister of Northern Development and Mines, Chairman of the Management Board of Cabinet, Commissioner of the Board of Internal Economy, and Minister of Municipal Affairs and Housing.
 Previously he enjoyed a career in municipal government and real estate development and is an Honours Bachelor of Arts graduate from Trent University.
 Mr. Hodgson is a resident of Markham, Ontario, Canada.